-- 1. Proposals for development not falling into Use Class A1 involving ground floor units in identified Primary Frontages will be permitted provided all the criteria below are met: - A minimum of 70% of the defined length of frontage in the block would remain in A1 use taking into account unimplemented planning permissions for changes of use; or the premises have been marketed for a class A1 use in accordance with Policy SP6 (Viability); - b) The proposed use is complementary44 to the primary shopping function of the frontage and will contribute to vitality and viability; - c) The proposed use would not result in three adjoining non-A1 uses in the block; - d) An active pedestrian level shopfront is retained/provided. - 2.
-Proposals for development not falling into Use Class A1 involving ground floor units in identified Secondary Frontages will be permitted provided all the criteria below are met: - A minimum of 50% of the defined length of frontage in the block would remain in A1 use taking into account unimplemented planning permissions for changes of use; or the premises have been marketed for a class A1 use in accordance with Policy SP6 (Viability); - b) The proposed use is complementary45 to the secondary shopping function of the frontage and will contribute to vitality and viability; - c) An active pedestrian level shopfront is retained/provided.
+- 1. Proposals for development not falling into Use Class A1 (now part of use class E(a) involving ground floor units in identified Primary Frontages will be permitted provided all the criteria below are met: - a) A minimum of 70% of the defined length of frontage in the block would remain in A1 use (now part of Use Class (E(a)) taking into account unimplemented planning permissions for changes of use; or the premises have been marketed for a class A1 use (now part of Class E(a)) in accordance with Policy SP6 (Viability); - b) The proposed use is complementary45 to the primary shopping function of the frontage and will contribute to vitality and viability; - c) The proposed use would not result in three adjoining non-A1 uses (now part of use class E(a)) in the block; - d) An active pedestrian level shopfront is retained/provided. - 2.
+Proposals for development not falling into Use Class A1 (now part of use class E(a) involving ground floor units in identified Secondary Frontages will be permitted provided all the criteria below are met: - a) A minimum of 50% of the defined length of frontage in the block would remain in A1 use (now part of use class E(a)) taking into account unimplemented planning permissions for changes of use; or the premises have been marketed for a class A1 use (now part of use class E(a) in accordance with Policy SP6 (Viability); - b) The proposed use is complementary46 to the secondary shopping function of the frontage and will contribute to vitality and viability; - c) An active pedestrian level shopfront is retained/provided.